 Hand Salve—I took Badger Balm in a lovely recyclable tin with me on a 10-day rafting trip through the Grand Canyon, and it worked great to soothe my dry cracked hands without using artificial fragrances, dyes, parabens, or GMOs—just USDA Certified Organic ingredients.
 Island Thyme’s Soothing Skin Salve is one of my go-to solutions for chapped hands, elbows, and heels, especially during the dry winter.

 Deodorant—Organic Essence packages up its concoction of organic ingredients plus baking soda to stop the stink and coconut oil to soothe and condition the skin in a cardboard “eco tube” you can recycle.
-Primal Pit Paste comes in a glass jar and is another one of my go-tos.
-I love the fragrance as well as this product’s effectiveness.
-Plusthe name is pretty funny.
+Pretty Frank makes baking soda deodorant that smells divine.
+Plus the name is pretty funny.